qkzk/fm/development.md

   No track of how many aren't listed
   The "unlister" or "more..." text is still a treeline, displayed another way...
 - [ ] BUG: big tree moved down and selection is out of screen once again
+- [ ] FEAT: preview a tree in second pane should have some kind of navigation ?
+  - [x] move down & up + scrolling
+  - [x] enter, left click, middle click, right click (context)
+  - [ ] refactor: duplication in status to please the borrow checker
+  - [ ] other actions ?
+- [ ] BUG: camera folder dragon drop doesn't work (spaces in path ?)

 - **NO MORE FEATURES** it's enough for v0.2.1
   - [ ] read every commit